Cardinal's History

 2002

-Introduction of easier-to-clean LoĒ2 Plus® glass – built for the busy lifestyle.
+Introduction of easier-to-clean LoĒ² Plus® glass–built for the busy lifestyle.

 Preserve® film application launched.
-Protects windows through the entire construction process.

 2006